PureStorage-OpenConnect/pure-fa-openmetrics-exporter/README.md

 |purefa_volume_space_data_reduction_ratio    |FlashArray volume space data reduction               |

 ## Monitoring On-Premise with Prometheus and Grafana
-Take a holistic overview of your Pure Storage FlashArray estate on-premise with Prometheus and Grafana to summerise statistics such as:
+Take a holistic overview of your Pure Storage FlashArray estate on-premise with Prometheus and Grafana to summarize statistics such as:
   * FlashArray Utilization
   * Purity OS version
   * Data Reduction Rate